-- Formulate the overall structure of the program. - This is where the how of the program gets worked out. - You choose or develop your own algorithm that meets the specifications.
+- Formulate the overall structure of the program. - This is where the how of the program gets worked out. - Develop your own algorithm that meets the specifications.

 Implement the Design

 - Translate the design into a computer language. - In this course we will use Python.